sheehpat/week1-css-demo/README.md

 ![launchpages](https://sheehpat.github.io/week1-css-demo/)

 # Authors and acknowledgment
-Code refactored by Patrick Sheehan.
+All code changes, refactoring, comments, authoring done by Patrick Sheehan.
 Special acknowledgement to Nickolas Reis for discussing challenge.

 # Project status
 Week 1 challenge is completed and ready for grading.